Grades: 5-12

 community, etc.

-begin?
+Have students research the following questions: When did the stereotyping of the community that you selected begin?
 Who created it?
 What purpose did it serve?
-Who benefits
+Who benefits from it?

 Activity 4: How to Combat Stereotyping

-What do you think a person can do to help reduce stereotyping?
+What can individuals do to reduce stereotyping?

-What do you think society can do to stop stereotyping?
+What can institutions do to reduce stereotyping?

 Leong, Russell.